In remarks he wrote to share with his mom and the court the day his case closed, Lucas had something he needed his mother Malina to know.

 While recovering at Cynthia Day Family Center in Nashua, Malina had finally come to a point where she was able to have Mattie live with her for multiple days at a time, while he remained in foster care on the other days.
 Both Mattie and Malina showed signs of benefiting greatly from the visits.
 Their bond deepened and Margaret could see that Malina loved her son and that he did well in her care, but she had her concerns about Malina’s ability to stay sober.
 After a weekend away from the center, Malina tested positive for a drug screen and was kicked out.
 Though she was able to get into another program and start again, Margaret’s concerns remained the same.

 For the next few months, Mattie’s case moved toward termination of parental rights.
-The foster home he had been in since the beginning was a pre-adoptive home and Margaret was recommending that while Mattie loved his mom and she him, it did not appear Malina could clean up her act enough to provide the safe, stable home he needed.
+The foster home he had been in since the beginning was a pre-adoptive home and Margaret was recommending that while Mattie loved his mom and she him, it did not appear Malina could provide the safe, stable home he needed.
 Her recommendation was that Mattie be adopted.
 DCYF, she thought, believed the same.
 But by the time the permanency hearing came around, DCYF’s recommendation had changed to reunification.

 Malina, they said, was doing very well in recovery and had been for a couple months.

 Margaret maintained her position but ultimately, the court decided to allow the case to move down the path toward reunifying Mattie and Malina.